Altinity/clickhouse-sink-connector/doc/quickstart.md

 ## Start the stack

 Use Docker Compose to start containers.
+Set the `CLICKHOUSE_SINK_CONNECTOR_LT_IMAGE` to the latest release from the Releases page.
 ```
 cd sink-connector-lightweight/docker
 export CLICKHOUSE_SINK_CONNECTOR_LT_IMAGE=altinity/clickhouse-sink-connector:2.2.1-lt